Aziz-Ru/CSE-Degree/Compiler-Design/SemanticAnalysis.md

 - synthesized attributes:These attributes get values from the attribute values of their child nodes.
 -  inherited attributes: inherited attributes can take values from parent and/or siblings.
 As in the following production,

+## What are Annotated Parse Trees?

+The parse tree containing the values of attributes at each node for given input string is called annotated or decorated parse tree.

 ```
 S → ABC
 ```